 Equity skimming.
 Be wary of buyers who contact you out of the blue and offer to pay off your mortgage or sell the home if you deed the property to them.
 They may even offer to have you rent the home from them.
 Remember, a mortgage loan always remains in your name until you pay it off or the lender allows another individual to assume the loan.
 Deeding your property to another person doesn't change this.
 Equity skimming scams are designed to take advantage of uninformed homeowners.
 Often, the victims don't realize they are giving away their property and equity.

 If you think that you are being targeted by a predatory lender or other scam artist, contact:

 - Homeowner's HOPE Hotline or by phone at 888-995-HOPE.

 - The Federal Trade Commission.

 - Your state’s consumer protection office.
-In Georgia, go to the Georgia Department of Law's Consumer Protection Division website.
+In Georgia, go to Georgia Attorney General's Consumer Protection Division.

 This brochure was created by Consumer Action’s Housing Information Project. © 2007 Consumer Action.
 Rights Reserved.